 '''

-problem.calcslacks (solution, calculatedslacks)
+problem.calcslacks(solution, calculatedslacks)

 '''

-solution Array of length COLS that holds the solution to calculate the slacks for. calculatedslacks Array of length ROWS in which the calculated row slacks are returned.
+- solution Array of length problem.attributes.cols that holds the solution to calculate the slacks for. - calculatedslacks Array of length problem.attributes.rows in which the calculated row slacks are returned.

 - 1. The calculations are always carried out in the original problem, even if the problem is currently presolved. - 2.
 If using the function during a solve (e.g. from a callback), use ORIGINALCOLS and ORIGINALROWS to retrieve the non-presolved dimensions of the problem.